The National Declassification Center (NDC)

-The NDC has released a listing of 62 entries that have completed declassification processing between December 1 and February 6, 2015 and are now available for researcher request.
+The NDC has released a listing of 102 entriesthat have completed declassification processing between February 9, and June 26, 2015 and are now available for researcher request.
 This release consists of records from both military and civilian agencies.

-(When making a request, please cite the HMS Entry and Series Title.)
+- cite the HMS Entry and Series Title when making a request

 Participate in the NDC Prioritization Plans: